camlee/power-meter/esp32-viewe/wip.md

 - Web tests passed: 29/29 and the embedded asset check passed.
 Firmware version `0.2.3-f.4` was flashed to `meter2` over USB; esptool verified every image, and the running device reported the matching version and Web build.

+### Phase (g) verification — 2026-07-30

+- Balance is now a persisted diagnostic display option, hidden by default from both Usage and Power series/legends/KPIs and available from the LVGL and Web mapping editors.
+Hidden mode preserves measured Solar/Load stack totals without drawing Balance conflict extensions.
+- Without mapped Battery, Power presents the Solar-minus-Load fallback as Net.
+  With Battery mapped it presents Battery, and adds Balance only when enabled.
+- Home now updates its presentation every two seconds, reports `Idle` near zero, distinguishes the active day/night brightness slot, and uses a dynamic nice-number axis that always includes a labeled `0 W`.
+Charging colors are blue through 50 W and green above 50 W. Web suppresses sensor-error wording until its first live reading arrives.
+- Mapping provides one `Calibrate sensors` handoff to the existing Sensors voltage/current workflow.
+Saved networks now follows the same full-screen back-chevron and bottom-Cancel pattern as mapping and calibration.
+- ADC/ADS1115 acquisition retains its 5/15 ms cadence.
+The 500 ms reducer now
+  accepts windows with at least 80% valid observations and excludes rejected spikes from valid means, while sustained out-of-range values remain visible for calibration.
+Physical mapping diagnostics report clean, tolerated, and rejected window/sample counters.
+- Native tests passed: 50/50.
+Web tests passed: 33/33.
+The embedded Web asset check, protected Demo fixture, and both VIEWE and WROOM firmware builds passed; WROOM remains within its application partition at 96.5% flash use.
+- Firmware `0.2.3-g.5` was flashed to `meter2` over USB and reports Web build `f900ed8a9fb0c2aa`.
+Before the reducer fix, a 20-check probe caught Sensor 1 dropping out of range.
+Afterward it remained valid for 40/40 checks while counters showed six tolerated windows containing seven rejected samples;
+  Sensor 2 remained clean, and Sensor 3 correctly remained out of range due to its sustained roughly 59 A reading.
+The mapping layout and calibration handoff were also exercised through the remote display.
+- Home graphs now refresh every 500 ms. LVGL and Web KPI values normally show the trailing four-point average every two seconds, but two consecutive samples beyond `max(5 W, 5%)` publish early so a real load step remains responsive.
+Web cadence uses browser receipt time, so replayed startup frames cannot briefly turn the loading state into a missing-sensor error.
+- Calibration is a reusable full-screen LVGL overlay with back navigation, `Calibration` title, a physical/role/measurement subtitle such as `Sensor 1 (Solar) - Current`, live Old/New preview, focused numeric editing, and bottom Cancel/Reset/Save actions.
+Sensor charts and the mapping V/A pencils open the same implementation; the former inline editor and the generic `Calibrate sensors` handoff are no longer allocated.
+- Mapping presents rounded V/A values with direct edit pencils and calls the diagnostic option `Show Balance in graphs` in both UIs.
+The Web editor uses equivalent direct measurement pencils.
+- Saved Wi-Fi networks now use clean, text-first rows matching the nearby network list, with a plain trash symbol retained for deletion.
+- Native tests passed: 55/55.
+Web tests passed: 37/37.
+The embedded Web asset check, protected Demo fixture, and both VIEWE and WROOM firmware builds passed; WROOM remains at 96.5% of its application partition.
+- The `0.2.3-g.6` preflight reported Web build `f5e1c7cadf31b289`, the expected persisted ADC mapping, hidden Balance default, and live physical calibration metadata for all three sensors.
+Its framebuffer confirmed the full-screen layout and exact `Sensor 1 (Solar) - Voltage` subtitle; the only observed label wrap was corrected.
+- Firmware `0.2.3-g.7` containing that final layout correction was then flashed to `meter2` over USB, and esptool verified every written image.
+- Saved Wi-Fi rows now vertically center the Wi-Fi symbol, SSID, and plain delete symbol as one aligned row.
+- Calibration removes its redundant preview caption and lets the graph consume all free height.
+Three engineering-value labels and `-30s / -15s / now` labels make both axes explicit.
+- Calc moved beside Gain.
+Its focused mode hides the header, Offset, and bottom actions while preserving Old/New, the graph, and Gain.
+New becomes the trusted-reference input, and each valid keypad change recalculates and displays Gain immediately; keypad accept keeps the staged result and cancel restores the prior calibration.
+- Native tests passed: 55/55.
+Web tests passed: 37/37, and the embedded Web asset check passed.
+Firmware `0.2.3-g.8` was flashed to `meter2` over USB, esptool verified every image, and live framebuffer review passed for the saved-network, normal-calibration, and focused-Calc layouts.
+- Offset, Gain, and Calc now share one focused calibration-edit layout: the header, unrelated calibration row, status text, and bottom actions are hidden while Old/New, the live graph, and the active field remain visible.
+  A roughly two-fifths-height numeric keypad leaves useful graph space.
+- The active row replaces Zero/Calc with compact Cancel and Done actions.
+  Invalid or incomplete input is handled silently by keeping Done disabled, eliminating transient validation and instructional messages while typing.
+  Calc continues to update Gain and its preview live from a valid reference.
+- The VIEWE build passed, native tests passed 55/55, Web tests passed 37/37, and the embedded Web asset check passed.
+The working firmware was flashed to `meter2` over USB and esptool verified every image.
+Live framebuffer review passed for normal, Offset, Gain, empty Calc, populated Calc, and cancel/restore states.